pombreda/bookmarklets/README.md

 To add one of the bookmarklets to your browser, create a new bookmark (CTRL+D) and replace the URL string with the appropriate JavaScript snippet from below.
 Alternatively you can use a tool such as [YUI Compressor](https://developer.yahoo.com/yui/compressor/) to remove comments and compress the JS code.

+## Known Issues

+bl.ocks.js doesn't work in Firefox, vote for this [Firefox issue](https://support.mozilla.org/en-US/questions/970761) to change this.

 ## Bookmarklet Code (Not tested in IE)

 ### go2urlwithoutsearch.js